supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

 You'll use a combination of a PowerShell script and an ARM template to provision these resources.

-1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, select **PowerShell** environment and click on create storage.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)